WillSchmidt97/WillSchmidt97/README.md

 - 📫 How to reach me: willschmidt1997@gmail.com
 - ⚡ Fun fact: Horses are my favorite animals
 - 🧑🏻‍🍳 The world would be a sadder place without pierogi
 - 🗣️ I am a poliglot.
-I speak english, german, portuguese and polish
+I speak English, German, Portuguese and Polish

 <div align="center">
   <a href="https://github.com/WillSchmidt97">